labex-labs/open-source-labs/rust/rust-book/lab-ch01-03-hello-cargo/step2.md

 # Creating a Project with Cargo

 Let’s create a new project using Cargo and look at how it differs from our original “Hello, world!” project.
-Navigate back to your `projects` directory (or wherever you decided to store your code).
+Navigate back to your `project` directory (or wherever you decided to store your code).
 Then, on any operating system, run the following: